 - needing help with most daily activities

 If the person you care for is showing a number of these signs or you have any concerns, make an appointment to discuss this with their GP in case there is a cause that could be treated or managed better, such as pain or delirium.
-See Sources of support for you, below, for links to our leaflets on these.

 If the person you care for is entering the later stages of dementia or another condition, it’s important to think about how their end of life care should be provided.